Jewish Defense League: 2010s: Frequent attacks in France, Trump inauguration

 On February 22, 2014, France's LDJ published a eulogy ahead of the 25th anniversary of Cave of the Patriarchs massacre, praising and referred Goldstein as a "saint" and a "hero".

 In June 2014, two LDJ supporters were sentenced to prison in France for targeting the car of Jonathan Moadab, the Jewish co-founder of the blog "Cercle des Volontaires (Circle of Volunteers)", with a home-made bomb in September 2012.

-In October 2015, around 100 people who had JDL flags, and Israeli flags and letting off flares attacked the Agence France Presse building in Paris.
+In October 2015, around 100 people with JDL flags and Israeli flags set off flares and attacked the Agence France-Presse building in Paris.
 Around 12 of them, armed with batons, assaulted David Perrotin, a leading French journalist.
-All were linked to the Jewish Defense League (JDL).
+All were linked to the JDL.

-On January 21, 2017, multiple members of the Jewish Defense League held a party during Donald Trump's presidential inauguration in an office building in New York City in Times Square where bagels, wine were present and Kiddush during the time was recited.
+On January 21, 2017, multiple members of the Jewish Defense League held a party during Donald Trump's presidential inauguration in an office building in New York City in Times Square, during which bagels and wine were present and Kiddush was recited.

+2020s: Protests, assualts, firebomb plot

-After the October 7 attacks, Kahanist sentiments and the reemergence of the JDL in Canada and the United States with pro-Israel protests in the country shown people holding JDL logos and flags with people also posting on YouTube, Facebook, and Twitter (Now X) pro-Kahane and JDL content.
+After the October 7 attacks, Kahanist sentiments and the reemergence of the JDL in Canada and the United States with pro-Israel protests in the country showed people holding JDL logos and flags on YouTube, Facebook, and Twitter, with pro-Kahane and JDL content.

-On October 30, 2023, the Jewish Defense League member, Robert Manning, was released on parole after being sentenced to life after assassinating Alex Odeh October 11, 1985.

-On November 12, 2023, during the March for the Republic and Against Antisemitism members of the French JDL division, Ligue de Défense Juive, assaulted a person who was protesting against Marine Le Pen and attacked demonstrators from the Golem collective.
+On November 12, 2023, during the March for the Republic and Against Antisemitism, members of the French JDL division, Ligue de Défense Juive, assaulted a person who was protesting against Marine Le Pen and attacked demonstrators from the Golem collective.

-In May 2024, Rabbi Reuven Kahane, a relative to Rabbi Meir Kahane, were arrested after assaulting members of a pro-Palestinian protest in New York City after protesters and Kahane got into an argument which led to Kahane's car being damaged, Kahane then assaulted one of the protesters.
-Kahane also hit a 55-year-old safety marshal with his car, but denies association with the Jewish Defense League.
+In May 2024, Rabbi Reuven Kahane, a relative of Meir Kahane, was arrested following an altercation with pro-Palestinian protesters in New York City, during which he was accused of assaulting a protester and striking a safety marshal with his car; however, all charges against him were later dismissed.

+In July 2024, the Jewish Defense League member Robert Manning was released on parole after being sentenced to life for a 1980 bomb attack that killed Manhattan Beach secretary Patricia Wilkerson.

 On the campus of the University of Toronto in September 2024, Eli Schwarz and Meir Weinstein were seen near a pro-Palestinian protest.

+In March 2026, a member of the JDL 613 Brotherhood was arrested for an alleged plot to firebomb the home of pro-Palestinian activist Nerdeen Kiswani in New York.
+The JDL 613 Brotherhood, a New Jersey-based group founded in 2024, states they are inspired by the original JDL.